 Today’s woman has had no choice but to evolve with our ever-evolving times (currently, bringing value to nearly every field of endeavor where men are, and doing it as well, often better than their male peers), so it’s natural to struggle trying to live out these messages, and there’s a good reason for it: IT’S ALL BULLSHIT!

 They’re all ways to reinforce patriarchal culture and gender hierarchy to control women.
-Women, we have ONE JOB in this kerfuffle: STOP ALLOWING IT!
+Women, we have ONE JOB in this: STOP ALLOWING IT!

-The biggest culprit in this struggle of mind and secondary existence comes from the institutions we’ve been groomed to trust most, including religious ones.
-It changes only when we stop accepting that it’s our responsibility to cover a man’s insecurities and “make him feel like a man” by shrinking in his presence when he is uncomfortable, stressed, challenged or afraid!
+The biggest culprit in this secondary hierarchical existence comes from the institutions we’ve been groomed to trust most, including religious ones.
+It changes only when we stop accepting that it’s our responsibility to cover a man’s insecurities and “make him feel like a man” by shrinking in his presence when he feels inadequate, uncomfortable, stressed, challenged or afraid!
 FEAR means the man is ALIVE!
 It’s a cue for HIM to grow, not for you to shrink!

 When his FEAR shows up, and instead of addressing them he blames you by using intimidation, manipulation or laying his hands on you, and then paints those actions “manly” because he’s “puts a woman in her place,” you don’t have a man, Love.
 You have a toddler in a man’s suit.
 Whole, evolved, secure men don’t want women to control; rather, they NEED equal, whole partners.
 And until you stop settling for toddlers in relationships, you’ll continue to bump heads, (or, in some cases, his fist on your head) and be considered, and thus treated, as “less than”.